 - Don't leave small children unattended around open water features such as garden ponds.

-- Roll up garden hoses properly after use so they don't become tripping hazards.
+- Roll up garden hoses after use so they don't become tripping hazards.

 - Back brace

-When wielding an ax or hatchet, as in my project on providing winter protection for shrubs, keep these yard safety tips in mind:
+When wielding an ax or hatchet, as when trimming brush or building shelters to protect shrubs in winter, keep these yard safety tips in mind:

 - Make sure the blade is sharp.
 Ironically, dull blades make staying safe around these tools more difficult than do sharp blades.